 When Lanford Wilson introduced “Burn This” in 1987, mourning was a way of life for many overwhelmed by the devastation caused by AIDS, especially in the artistic community.
-Though the disease is not part of Wilson’s narrative, a profound ache of loss permeates the play as it explores how grief can immobilize the body and desensitize the heart.
+Though the disease is not part of Wilson’s narrative (Robbie, a gay dancer, and his lover die in a boating accident), a profound ache of loss permeates the play as it explores how grief can immobilize the body and desensitize the heart.

 The two leading characters — Robbie’s mysterious and mesmerizing brother Pale and Anna, who was Robbie’s roommate and dance partner — spend the play in a dance of denial.
 But it’s clear these sad, tortured souls desperately need each other for another shot at life.

 Problem is, that fact is clear to the audience a lot quicker than the 2½ hours it takes the leading characters to reach the same conclusion in the downtown loft apartment.
 The padding threatens to take a dynamic and defensive tango and turn it into a hip, eccentric romantic comedy of opposites attracting.

 But Wilson is such an adept writer that he never quite loses our interest, even as the play goes off course.
 The playwright continually punches the script with sharp-eyed, wicked observations (mostly delivered by Anna and Robbie’s gay roommate Larry).
 And Wilson has written some amazing star-turn riffs (mostly for the anti-urban, blue-collar Pale) that in the right hands can be turned into magnificent theatrical arias.

 But to make this fascinating, angry, funny and flawed play work for an audience requires two actors of incendiary power and presence.

 The Huntington Theater Co. production, staged by Susan Fenichell, gets one with Michael T. Weiss’ dazzling and deft perf.